Drugs, Medicines and Pharmaceuticals Disposal

 Disposal site locator

-Please note that guidelines for these disposal options may be different than the City of Austin kiosk above.
+Please note that the guidelines for these disposal options may differ from those of the City of Austin kiosk.

 Mail-back